 34-23 38th St.

-For a Huge New Place in Long Island City
+For a Huge Place in Long Island City

 Part of a chain, Kanga's Indoor Play Center, Long Island City's newest indoor venue for kids is huuuuge!
-Designed for kids ages 1 to 11 Kanga's offers tons of diversions for kids while the parents grab some food and coffee at the on-site cafe.
-There’s a giant jungle-gym style crawl and play structure, numerous Merry-Go-Rounds, an inflatable bouncy house, huge ball pits filled with plastic balls, a separate toddler area for the younger kids, and more.
+Designed for kids ages 1 to 11, Kanga's offers tons of diversions for kids while the parents grab some food and coffee at the on-site cafe.
+There’s a giant jungle-gym style crawl and play structure, numerous Merry-Go-Rounds, an inflatable bouncy house, huge ball pits filled with plastic balls, a separate toddler area for the younger kids (ages two and under), and more—including the twirling teacup ride shown above.
 If your kid can't get enough, they'll also host your birthday party.
-Admission gets you play all day, and pricing varies by age and day (weekdays are $16.99 for kids 38 inches and taller; weekends are $19.99; for those under 38 inches it's $12.99 for weekdays and $15.99 for weekends.
-Parents pay $4.99 and get a complimentary beverage.
-Babies are free!.)
+Admission gets you play all day, and pricing varies by age and day (weekdays are $15.99 for kids 38 inches and taller; weekends are $24.99; for those under 38 inches it's $11.99 for weekdays and $19.99 for weekends.
+Parents pay $5 and babies are free!.)
 Sign the waiver before you go, and bring socks!
+(P.S. you can drive.
+There's parking for $6 next door.)

 Mon, - Sun., 9 a,.m.-6 p.m.